RUDRARAJUCHAITANYAVARMA/19CSE101-LINUX-COMMANDS/README.md

-echo $PRINTER                                            the default printer to send print jobs echo $PATH                                               the directories the shell should search to find a command printenv | less                                          To show all values of these variables, type
+echo $PRINTER                                            the default printer to send print jobs echo $PATH                                               the directories the shell should search to find a command printenv | less                                          To show all values of these variables, type cp -r                                                    copy one directry to another directry